codingbug671/qa-assignment/README.md

 ## Features

 - Automated UI tests for magento software testing - luma store covering all functionalities
-- API tests using postman for petstore.
+- API tests using postman for petstore API.
 - Manual and performance testcases for magento software testing site.